 To back Chemical Engineers with bankable business ideas and provide equity capital to start businesses arising thereof or scale up capital for qualifying existing businesses

 This initiative was inspired to bridge the unemployment gap resulting from the alarming number of graduates who leave tertiary institutions each year in Nigeria with no prospect of gainful employment following their National Youth Service Corps.

 The NSChEF Angel Fund Initiative is geared towards incubating bankable ideas from chemical engineering and get angel investors to provide both equity capital and mentoring to turn them to profitable operating businesses and employers of labour.

 Angels Membership Model

-The membership model is one where angels pay an annual membership subscription fee which gives them access to sit at pitch sessions that attracts high quality entrepreneurs with bankable ideas.
-The AFI currently has 15 Angels.
+The membership model is one where angels pay an annual membership fee which gives them access to sit at pitch sessions.
+The model as currently operated:

 Opportunities & Deal flow Framework

 The opportunities to create a deal flow pipeline for Angel Funding derive from the framework below: